apache/apisix-java-plugin-runner/docs/development.md

 }
 ```

-and then by making a request to APISIX to trigger the route.
+and then make a request to APISIX to trigger the route.